JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="470" height="388" alt="Snapshot 44" src="https://github.com/user-attachments/assets/1ecdf3d1-0b1f-47b5-895f-e2933d593f26" />
 </p>
 <p>
-The same way, we need to allow Jane Doe to login remotely to the domain controller, we need to allow normal users the ability to login to client 1.
-The first thing that we will do is sign into client 1 with the Jane Doe account.
+The same way we needed to allow Jane Doe to log in remotely to the domain controller, we need to allow normal users the ability to log in to our client remotely.
+The first thing that we will do is log in to our client with the Jane Doe account.
 Go to system > properties.
 Then select remote desktop and then remote desktop users.
-Client 1 is the context of our domain, so we can access groups in our domain.
-We want any user in our domain to be able to login to client 1 remotely, so select Domain users.
+Our client is in the context of our domain, so we can access groups in our domain.
+We want any user in our domain to be able to log in to our client remotely, so select "Domain Users".
 </p>
 <br />